sensiml/avr128da48-template/README.md

 To build data logging firmware for different sensor configurations, visit the [ml-avrda-cnano-imu-data-logger](https://github.com/MicrochipTech/ml-avrda-cnano-imu-data-logger) repository.

 ## Sensor Configuration
-The sensor configuration used in this demo is summarized in the table below.
+Although this project is currently configured to use test the data sensor configuration is summarized in the table below.
 These settings can be changed by modifying `app_config.h`.

 | IMU Sensor | Axes | Sampling Rate | Accelerometer Range | Gyrometer Range |
 | --- | --- | --- | --- | --- |
 | Bosch BMI160 | Ax, Ay, Az, Gx, Gy, Gz | 100Hz | 2G | 125DPS |

 ## Firwmare Operation
-The firmware will reflect the state of operation of the demo using the onboard LEDs; this behavior is summarized in the table below.
+Using the test data provided in the knowledge pack, the classifications will count 1,2,3,3,2,1.

-In addition, the firmware also prints the classification output for each inference over the UART port.
+The firmware prints the classification output for each inference over the UART port.
 To read the UART port output, use a terminal emulator of your choice (e.g., PuTTY) with the following settings:

 - Baudrate 115200
 - Data bits 8